-Daytime Emmy Awards to Combine Younger Actor and Actress Categories
+Daytime Emmy Awards Combine Younger Actor & Actress Categories, Updates

 Longtime Daytime categories will no longer be separate.

-It’s never too early to talk the Daytime Emmy Awards, and Soaps.com has a major change alert for next year’s 47th annual event.
+On August 9, we reported that it’s never too early to talk the Daytime Emmy Awards, and Soaps.com has a major change alert for next year’s 47th annual event.
 Variety has learned that The National Academy of Television Arts & Sciences will take a step toward eliminating gender-specific categories by no longer separating the Outstanding Younger Actor and Outstanding Younger Actress categories.
-Much like the Outstanding Guest-Performer category, beginning in 2020, the Outstanding Younger Actor/Actress category will be combined into one.
+Much like the Outstanding Guest-Performer category, beginning in 2020, the Outstanding Younger Actor/Actress category will be combined into one – Outstanding Younger Performer.
 All younger actors and actresses from Bold and The Beautiful, Days of our Lives, General Hospital and Young and the Restless under the age of 25 will be able to enter.
+Also, actors will be able to enter any of the acting categories as they see fit for their gender identity.

 This specific category first debuted during the 12th Annual Daytime Emmy Awards in 1985 and included soap opera actors over the age of twenty-five.
 As the World Turns alum Brian Bloom won for his role playing Dusty Donovan.
 In fact, Bloom was only fifteen years old at the time, which made him the youngest actor to be nominated for a Daytime Emmy Award.
 The category was originally labeled Outstanding Young Man or Outstanding Juvenile Male in a Drama Series and didn’t convert into its current title until 1991.
 Last year’s Younger Actor and Actress winners included Days of our Lives’ Kyler Pettis (Theo Carver) and General Hospital’s Hayley Erin (Kiki Jerome).